-How is your soul doing?
+How is your soul doing today?

 The truth is, our soul craves rest.
-It doesn’t matter how many hours we sleep or try to go away to a quiet place.
+It doesn’t matter how many hours we sleep or try to escape to a quiet place.
 If our soul is not at rest, we can never have peace.
 Ever lay down and try to sleep, only to find that your mind and heart are not at rest?
 Are you full of anxiety and worry?

 Unfortunately, we live in a world cluttered with noise and distraction.
 But the noise in our mind is what keeps us up at night.
-At times it becomes so loud, that it limits our ability to pay attention and focus.
+At times it becomes so loud that it limits our ability to pay attention and focus.

 I remember reading about the prophet Elijah.
-At the end of all his victories he was worn out, depressed, and hopeless.
+At the end of all his victories, he was worn out, depressed, and hopeless.
 During this period, he felt that God was a million miles away.
 His soul, like David’s, was in turmoil and restless.

-Like David and Elijah, I too have experienced seasons where my soul was filled with fears and worries.
+Like David and Elijah, I have experienced seasons where my soul was filled with fears and worries.
 No matter where I went or how much I tried to quiet the fears, doubts, and loneliness, I could not find rest.

-Psalm 46:1-3 NIV “God is our refuge and strength, an ever present help in trouble.
+David penned a lovely song in Psalm 46 to remind us of a God Who is ever-present even during the worst times.
+The song says, “God is our refuge and strength, an ever-present help in trouble.
 Therefore, we will not fear, though the earth give away and the mountains fall into the heart of the sea, though its waters roar and foam and the mountains quake with their surging.”
-Selah (Pause and reflect)
+Psalm 46:1-3 NIV